andrew-wja/instrumentor/SoftboundCETS.md

 ## How SoftboundCETS Works In Practice

-There are three disjoin metadata spaces: the metadata space for function arguments, the metadata space for stack allocations, and the metadata space for heap allocations.
+There are three disjoint metadata spaces: the metadata space for function arguments, the metadata space for stack allocations, and the metadata space for heap allocations.